 Our Other Restaurant – Bettolino Kitchen

 It has always been our dream to open our own modern Italian restaurant in the South Bay.
 Our dream started to become a reality in 2010.
 Andreanna’s husband, Sean Liguore, came to help out at Gaetano’s while Vince moved to Italy for cooking school.
 Sean fell in love with the business and knew he didn’t want to work in any other industry.
-While Vince was in Italy, he became close friends with his teacher and award winning Chef Fabio Ugoletti.
+When Vince returned from Italy, the three of them decided it was time to follow their dreams and open a new modern Italian Restaurant.

-Vince and Fabio remained close after culinary school and Fabio came out to consult for Gaetano’s a few times before he decided to move his family out from Italy to open Bettolino Kitchen with us.
 Although it took five years to find the perfect location, we wouldn’t have done it any other way.
-If you visit Bettolino, you might find the same familiar faces that you see at Gaetano’s.
+If you visit Bettolino Kitchen, you might find the same familiar faces that you see at Gaetano’s.

 Although our mom has retired, there is not a day that goes by where we don’t hear, “How’s your mom doing?”
 She’s an amazing lady.
 It gives us much pleasure to see her dine at the restaurant without a care in the world.
 She has become a guest in an environment she worked so hard in.
 Our kitchen team works like a well oiled machine and our service management team has never been better.
 Our team members have worked with us for an average of six years!